 - homemade granola

-When purchasing cereals, focus on these healthy choices:
+When purchasing cereals, you might also try to focus on these choices:

-Granola is a calorie-dense mixture of cereals, dried fruits, and nuts.
-It’s rich in protein, fiber, and micronutrients.
-Just one-half cup of granola can supply between 200–300 calories.
+Granola is a calorie-dense mixture of cereals, dried fruit, and nuts.
+It contains protein, fiber, and micronutrients.
+Just 1/2 cup of granola can supply between 200–300 calories.

-Some of the healthier cereal bars on the market can be a great high calorie snack when you’re on the go.
+Some of the healthier cereal bars on the market can be a great snack when you’re on the go and in need of calories.
 Most bars average between 150–200 calories.

 They’re also a good choice before or after a training session since they tend to contain a mix of slow- and fast-digesting carbs.

-As a snack or meal on the go, try combining a cereal bar with other protein sources, such as full fat Greek yogurt, boiled eggs, cold cuts of meat, or a protein shake.
+As a snack, try combining a cereal bar with other protein sources, such as whole milk Greek yogurt, boiled eggs, cold cuts of meat, or a protein shake.

 Try these recipes to make your own homemade cereal bars.
 Often, you’ll need only a few ingredients, and you might even have them in your pantry now.

-But if you’re not handy in the kitchen, it’s possible to find healthy store-bought cereal bars.
-Just be sure to stick to bars made from healthy whole grains and other healthy ingredients, such as dried fruits, nuts, or seeds.
+But if you’re not handy in the kitchen, it’s possible to find store-bought cereal bars.

 High quality dark chocolate provides a ton of antioxidants and health benefits.

-Like other high fat foods, dark chocolate has a very high calorie density, meaning it’s very easy to get many calories from it.
+Like other high fat foods, dark chocolate has a high calorie density, meaning you can get calories from it without eating much.

-You can make healthy chocolate desserts, like energy bites, no-guilt chocolate truffles, or chocolate peanut butter avocado pudding.
+You can make chocolate desserts, like energy bites, chocolate truffles, or chocolate peanut butter avocado pudding.

-Supermarket aisles are crowded with many types and qualities of dark chocolate.
-Be sure to choose a high quality one with at least 70 percent cacao.
+Supermarket aisles have many types and qualities of dark chocolate.
+Be sure to choose a high quality one with at least 70% cacao.

-Check out this guide for expert buying tips.
+Check out this guide for expert buying tips on dark chocolate.

 Cheese has been a staple food for centuries.

-Like dark chocolate, it’s high in calories and fats.
-Just 1 ounce of cheddar cheese (28 grams) has 110 calories and 7 grams of protein (
+It provides calories and fats.
+Just 1 oz of cheddar cheese (28 g) has 110 calories and 7 g of protein (

-Since cheese is tasty, you can incorporate it into most dishes and easily add several hundred extra calories.
+Since cheese is tasty, you can incorporate it into most dishes and easily add extra calories.

-Cheese is available in countless varieties, from creamed, to soft, to hard.
-Check out this list of healthy cheeses to find out which ones suit your palate best.
+You can find cheese in countless varieties.
+Check out this list of cheeses and find out which ones suit your palate.

-Many cheeses are high in cholesterol and saturated fat.
+Many cheeses contain cholesterol and saturated fat.
 Like most high calorie foods, cheeses of all kinds are best consumed in moderation.

-Cheese is a very good source of protein and rich in healthy fats.
+Cheese is a source of protein and is rich in fats.
 Add it to meals if you need a calorie and flavor boost.

 Eggs are one of the healthiest muscle-building foods on the planet.
-They provide a great combination of high quality proteins and healthy fats.
-Each large raw egg weighing 2 ounces, with shell (50 grams), has about 74 calories (
+They provide a convenient, affordable, and tasty combination of high quality proteins and fats.
+Each large raw egg weighing 2 oz, with a shell (50 g), has about 74 calories (

 It’s also very important to eat the whole egg.
 In fact, almost all of the beneficial nutrients in eggs are found in the yolk.

-Eggs are very versatile and can be cooked in a number of ways, including boiling, poaching, frying, baking, and scrambling.
+Eggs are versatile and can be cooked in multiple ways, including boiling, poaching, frying, baking, and scrambling.